m0euk/RDS-Bridge/README.md

   own metadata where the recorder wrote one, and from the filename otherwise, in kHz, MHz or GHz.
 Verified against SDRuno, HDSDR, SDR Console (including RF64 captures) and SDR#.
 Where an unfamiliar recorder's metadata cannot be confirmed, Bridge falls back to the filename rather than guessing.
+- **Link diagnostics** *(new in 0.10.5)* — an optional switch in the advanced view, off by default, that records the outside conditions which can interrupt an SDR link: a monitor going to sleep or the window being covered (neither of which makes a browser tab "hidden"), single tasks blocking the page, the outbound socket backing up, and the machine changing power source.
+The counters run either way and appear in every saved log's header, with a one-line machine summary; the switch only decides whether each event is also written to the activity log as it happens.
 - **Self-check** *(new in 0.9.4)* — one button, next to **help**, that tests your browser, confirms this copy is complete and unmodified, and proves the decoder works by generating a test signal and decoding it.
 It writes a plain-language report to your Downloads folder that you can read or email for support — nothing is